Oghenekparobo/Easy-bank/README.md

 #### Continued development
---looking forward on using javascript to work on the responsive nav menus.
+--i couldn't make the hamburger to collapse back after you click on it, so i will be improving my js and work on my javascript skills.

 ## Author